AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="http://stackshare.io/" target="_blank" >stackshare</a> Discover and discuss the best software tools and services.
 - <a href="http://htmlpreview.github.io/" target="_blank" >GitHub & BitBucket HTML Preview</a>
 - <a href="https://gitter.im/" target="_blank" >Gitter</a> communication product for communities and teams on GitHub.
-- <a href="https://jsfiddle.net/" target="_blank" >JSFiddle</a> Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.
 - <a href="http://json2table.com/" target="_blank" >JSON2table</a> Tool to view JSON content in table and treeview format.
 The tool visually converts JSON to table and tree for easy navigation, analyze and validate JSON.
 - <a href="http://httpbin.org/" target="_blank" >httpbin</a> HTTP Request & Response Service (Client Testing).
 - <a href="https://httpstatuses.com/" target="_blank" >HTTP Status Codes</a> an easy to reference database of HTTP Status Codes with their definitions and helpful code references all in one place.